brendan-liang/python-guide/basic/classes.md

 When using the `class` keyword, we can open the declaration as follows, followed by the `__init__` function.

 Functions in classes must always have the first argument be `self`, or discarded with `_`.
 This allows any function within a class to access properties that have been set, by calling `self.insertPropertyName`.
-Other functions within the class can also be called this way, as `self.insertFunctionName`.
+Other functions within the class can also be called this way, as `self.insertFunctionName(args)`.
 Additionally, all functions within a class can require other arguments as per normal function declaration.

 The `__init__` function is used as a constructor, and contains the code to execute upon an instance^ of the class being created.
 This can set any properties that you want to create or set when the class is created.
 Any other arguments for the `__init__` function will check for arguments parsed when creating an instance of the class.